easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_VISUAL_GUIDE.md

 ### Keep These Windows Open!
 ✅ Minimize them if you prefer
 ✅ Move them out of the way
-⚠️ DO NOT close them - Q-IDE stops if you do
+⚠️ DO NOT close them - Top Dog stops if you do
-✅ Keep them running while using Q-IDE
+✅ Keep them running while using Top Dog

 ---